AndrewReitz/android-spock/README.md

 ### Mocking

 Objenesis and cglib do not work with Android.
-But that's okay.
-Using dexmaker we can still create mock objects in spock fashion.
+But that's okay, using dexmaker we can still create mock objects in spock fashion.
 The only difference is instead of your test classes inheriting from `Specification`, you need to inherit from `AndroidSpecification`.

-Note: You can not use mocked automatic getters and setters.
+**Note**: You can not use mocked automatic getters and setters.
 Example `mocked.getString()` will work where as `mocked.string` will not.
 This is due to limitations of Android not containing certain core java classes.